jasshone/jasshone.github.io/resume.md

 - Investigating novel methods for contrastive learning

 # Torralba Lab @ MIT CSAIL, Cambridge, MA | AI Research Intern
-- Investigating AI-LLM communication and LLM representations of concepts like cats or ballerinas through the medium of sketches
+- Investigating Human-LLM communication and LLM representations of concepts like cats or ballerinas through the medium of sketches
 - Moving LLM inference pipeline to Llama 90B run on GPU cluster
 - Using quantization, performance optimization, HuggingFace accelerate library